Parabola-Inscribed Poncelet Polygons Derived from the Bicentric Family: The polar N=3 family

 \subsection{Stationary points}

 The circumcenter of the tangential triangle appears as $X_{26}$ on \cite{etc}.

 \begin{proposition} Point $X_{26}'$ of $T'$ is stationary at the focus $F$ of $\P$. \end{proposition}

 Note $X_{26}$ does not lie in general on the circumcircle of a reference triangle.
-In our case it does since as mentioned above, the circumcircle of the polar contains the focus.
+In our case it does since, as mentioned above, the circumcircle of the polar contains the focus.

-The Kiepert parabola of a triangle is an inscribed parabola with focus on $X_{110}$.
+The Kiepert parabola of a triangle is an inscribed parabola whose focus is labeled $X_{110}$ on \cite{etc}.
 Its directrix is the Euler line \cite{mw}.
 Referring to \cref{fig:polar-stationary}:

-\begin{proposition} The focus $X_{110}'$ of the Kiepert parabola (resp. the Prasolov point $X_{68}'$) of the polar family is stationary at the right (resp. left) vertex of $\H$.
-Furthermore, $X_{161}'$ is stationary at the leftmost end of the incircle of the original family, i.e., at $[(1-2\sqrt{2})f,0]$. \end{proposition}
+\begin{proposition} The focus $X_{110}'$ of the Kiepert parabola (resp. the Prasolov point $X_{68}'$) of the polar family is stationary at the vertex of $\H$ farthest (resp. closest) to the focus of $\P$.
+Furthermore, $X_{161}'$ is stationary at the intersection of the incircle with the parabola axis farthest from the parabola vertex, i.e., at $[(1-2\sqrt{2})f,0]$. \end{proposition}

-\begin{observation} Over the polar family, the vertex of the polar Kiepert sweeps a circle. \end{observation}
+\begin{observation} Over the polar family, the vertex of its Kiepert parabola sweeps a circle. \end{observation}